BTCapsule/soverynode/README.md

 But when we use a full node (including pruned) to transact with Bitcoin, our node has now become an "economic node" and we are active participants in the Bitcoin network.

-With soverynode, your node can become an economic node and Bitcoin Core can be your portable hot wallet.
+With NOP, your node can become an economic node and Bitcoin Core can be your portable hot wallet.

-Soverynode is written in nodejs and html.
-Once its running, it creates a secure tunnel between your localhost and the internet with tunnelmole.
+NOP is written in nodejs and html.
+Once its running, it creates a secure server between your that can be accessed on any device.
 Scan the QR code, and you will be taken to a GUI wallet of your Bitcoin Core node that makes simple RPC calls.

 ## How to install